 An LLC is a business entity that is different from a sole proprietorship or general partnership as it separates the owner’s personal and business assets.
 Having a separate legal entity provides liability protection for the owner’s personal assets if the company faces legal action in addition to some potential tax advantages and a flexible management structure.

-Read more about what forming an LLC means to your business.
+Read more about what forming an LLC can protect your personal assets.

 How many members can an LLC have?

-LLCs must have at least one member, but there is usually no restriction on the maximum number of members.
-There is only a restriction on the number of members if an LLC elects to be taxed as an “S-Corp”.
-The S-Corp or S Corporation election is a federal tax election with the Internal Revenue Service made by filing IRS Form 2553.
+LLCs must have at least one member (called shareholders in a corporation), but there is usually no restriction on the maximum number of members unless the entity elects to be taxed as an S-Corporation.
+If an LLC elects to be taxed as an S-Corporation (often called an S-Corp), which is a federal tax election with the Internal Revenue Service made by filing IRS Form 2553, membership is limited to 100 members.
 This election may lower the member’s personal tax liability, but not in all cases.
-Making this election changes the tax status of your existing LLC and limits the membership to 100 members.

 Who can be a member of an LLC?